Plant-Based from the Inside Out

 Our Commitment to Sustainability

 Our internal goal of creating earth-friendly packaging to replace the traditional plastic vitamin bottles we currently use became our priority since seeing our home province of British Columbia affected by record-breaking heat waves, floods, and fires.
-After realizing that our new priorities and brand identity did not align with our branding anymore, we’ve spent the last year researching, brainstorming, and innovating our new look and feel.

 What are our new compostable pouches made from?